mediacms-io/mediacms/docs/admins_docs.md

 ### Easy Install

 Easy install is the recommended way to do a new single-server installation, and is intended for fresh Ubuntu Server 20/22/24 or Debian Bullseye/Bookworm/Trixie installations.
-It should only be used on a system which has none of MediaCMS services running.
+It should only be used on a system which has no MediaCMS services running - i.e. a fresh installation.
 For upgrades, see the "Upgrades" section below.

-For the trusting folks, it requires just a single command:
 ```bash
 sudo su -c "bash <(wget -qO- https://github.com/mediacms-io/mediacms/raw/refs/heads/main/easy-install.sh)" root
 ```